space-concordia-spacecraft/kronos/lib/README.md

 5. On the right-hand side panel, under `Environment`, navigate to your MinGW home folder.
 This folder should be in the MSYS installation directory and is called `mingw64`.
 The default path if you do not change the MSYS installation directory is `C:\msys64\mingw64`.
 Make sure that CLion recognizes the MinGW toolchain.

-6. In the same panel, change both the C and C++ compilers to point to the `arm-none-eabi-gcc.exe` and `arm-none-eabi-gcc.exe` executables respectively.
+6. In the same panel, change both the C and C++ compilers to point to the `arm-none-eabi-gcc.exe` and `arm-none-eabi-g++.exe` executables respectively.
 These executables are located in the `bin` folder of the MinGW home directory.

 7. Still in the same dialog, change the debugger path to point to the `gdb-multiarch.exe` executable.
 Just like the compilers, the GDB executable is located in the same `bin` folder.
 Ignore any warning about the debugger version, version 10 is not technically fully supported by CLion but it should work good enough.